Buddhist Artifacts - A Symbol of Traditional Statues and Ritual Items

 The famous Buddhist art is found in Bodh Gaya in Bihar, where visitors often arrive to experience the impressive Buddhist architecture.
 The earliest Buddhist art was aniconic, which discouraged the human form of Lord Buddha.
 So, he was represented with symbols.
 The famous symbols are the Bodhi tree (where he acquired enlightenment), a wheel (symbolizing the wheel of Dharma & Law), and a parasol (symbolizing Lord Buddha's royal origin).

-5 Buddhist Artifacts Revered Across World
+5 Buddhist Artifacts Revered Across the World

-Buddhist Statue
+1. Buddhist Statue

-Various Buddha statues are the best and the most popular Buddhist artifacts used by the devotees of Lord Buddha.
+Various Buddha statues are the best and most popular Buddhist artifacts used by the devotees of Lord Buddha.
 The most famous statue is of a blessing Buddha, often seen in a sitting position with the right hand showering blessings.
 In the same posture, when the hands are on his lap, it is Dhyana Mudra, "the gesture of meditation".

 Another pose of Buddha statues is the Varada Mudra.
 It signifies kindness and philanthropy, with the fingers of the right hand indicating downwards.
 The Dharmachakra Mudra symbolizes the wheel of the Dharma, where the thumb and index fingers of both hands form a circle.